rabegglen/MScThesis/README.md

 - cronbachsAlpha.R calculates the Cronbach's alpha for the constructs and also takes care of the randomisation check

 Within the data folder, the anonymised research data can be found.

+The folder Supplementary Materials contains all the materials with a markdown file and respective pdf, which documents the data analysis process.